Managing Anger After A Breakup: Strategies For Healing And Moving Forward

 Bargaining

-Bargaining is a common step in dealing with heartbreak.
-It comes after the anger stage of grief in a breakup.
-People who bargain try to make deals or changes to fix things.
-They might think about how they can change the end of their relationship.
+Bargaining is common when dealing with heartbreak after the anger stage.
+People try to make deals or changes to fix things, thinking about how they can change the end.
+This is their way to feel control over the upsetting situation.

 Depression